burglarhobbit/dt-object-detection/README.md

     cd utils
     python3 train.py -name $exp_name -config config.yaml -mode train

-You can use the $config.yaml$ to specify the datset path, weights saving path and other model hyper-parameters.
+You can use the `config.yaml` which you can finf in `./include/object_detection/faster_rcnn/` to specify the datset path, weights saving path and other model hyper-parameters.
 The faster-rcnn code is inspired from the structure of [detectron2](https://github.com/facebookresearch/detectron2)

-## Run inference on the jetson nano
+## Run inference on the jetson nano on Yolov5

     sudo apt-get install linux-headers-generic build-essential dkms
     sudo apt-get install libffi-dev build-essential git apt-utils